AgostoSound/TeknoLogical/docs/TL-Seq4.md

 <img width="673" height="946" alt="tlseq4" src="https://github.com/user-attachments/assets/6414a8f1-e326-4168-9253-429f7c4e9cc1" />

-A 5-channel drum sample player for VCV Rack.
-Each channel has its own trigger, envelope, filter, panning, and volume control.
-Ideal for building drum grooves with tight control and a clean stereo mix.
+A **two-channel step trigger sequencer** for VCV Rack.
+Channel A runs **4 or 8 steps**, and Channel B runs **8 or 16 steps**.
+Each step can be toggled on/off.
+Perfect for programming drum hits, accents, and rhythmic events with clean trigger outputs.

 ---